dqian3/autobahn-artifact/README.md

 ### Building code:
-Finally, you can build the binaries (you will ned to do this anew on each branch):
+Finally, you can build the binaries (you will need to do this anew on each branch):
 Navigate to `autobahn-artifact` directory and build using `cargo build`.
 Note: The experiment scripts will automatically build the binaries if they have not been yet.
 However, we recommend doing it separately to troubleshoot more easily.

 ## Testing Locally
-To quickly confirm that the installation and build succeeded you may run a simple local experiment.
+To quickly confirm that the installation and build succeeded you may run a simple local experiment using [Fabric](https://www.fabfile.org/).

 In order to run a quick test locally:
 1. checkout the branch `autobahn` (or checkout the appropriate branch for the system of your choice)